samsheffield/Narrative_Design/docs/week9.md

 ### Now what??
 Take notes.
 What did you like?
 Dislike?
 Something that caused a reaction in you?
 Something you didn't understand?
 Favorite moments?

-__Come to class next week with a an open-ended discussion question related to each of the games you played.__ I'm not collecting these, we'll just be talking.